ShreyaKumar-dev/CodSoft/README.md

 <h3>Rajasthan Tourism Landing Page</h3>
 <p>
-It is a website that provides information about the tourist places, spooky places, thrilling activities and intresting facts about Rajasthan.
+It is a e-commerce website that provides information about the tourist places, spooky places, thrilling activities and intresting facts about Rajasthan.
 It also provides the facility to book a hotels.<br>
 There are multiple packages for diffrent occasions specially crafted as per customer interest.
 Customers are also provided with facility to <b>customize</b> the package according to their priority.
 </p>